 Bachelor of Science in Mathematical Sciences

-During the first two years, our majors share many courses with other students.
-The mathematical sciences program is interdisciplinary and designed to meet the needs of students in the 21st century.
+During the first two years, mathematical sciences majors share many courses with other students.
+The mathematical sciences major is highly interdisciplinary and designed primarily for dual majors.
 At this time, applications of mathematics across disciplines routinely occur in engineering, science and industry.
-The curriculum includes courses in mathematics as well as applied courses from related departments.
+The curriculum for the mathematical sciences major includes courses in mathematics as well as applied courses from related departments.
 Students can choose electives that will enable them to apply mathematics to engineering, the physical sciences, biological sciences, environmental studies, social sciences and business applications.
 Mathematics graduates are prepared to pursue graduate work or take their place in industry along with engineers and scientists.

 |Mathematics (28 credit hours)||CREDITS|